SMC Residence has five different building types, which we refer to as “constituencies”:

 Historic Houses (Built circa 1900)

 The Victorian homes on Elmsley Place were part of Toronto’s first subdivision, but were eventually acquired by St. Mike’s as the College expanded westward.
-McCorkell and Sullivan (House 2 and House 96, respectively) are reserved for females, while Gilson and Maritain (Houses 6 and 8) are all-male.
+McCorkell and Sullivan (House 2 and House 96, respectively) are co-gendered buildings, while Gilson and Maritain (Houses 6 and 8) are all-male.
 In total, the Historic House constituency provides accommodation to roughly 70 students.
 The Houses are a mix of single and double rooms, so the buildings accommodate both first-year and upper-year students.
 All the Historic Houses have air conditioning so students in these buildings pay a small premium.

 Sorbara Hall (Built 2001)